2016 24 Hours of Daytona: Testing

 Heavy morning fog prompted IMSA to revise the second day's schedule.
 Pla set the day's fastest time, a 1-minute, 39.445 seconds, ahead of Legge's DeltaWing in second.
 Ricky Taylor improved the WTR Corvette to third.
-Spencer Pigot was fourth in Mazda's No. 55 Lola, with Scott Sharp's ESM Ligier fifth.
+Spencer Pigot was fourth in Mazda's No. 55 Lola, with Scott Sharp's ESM Ligier-Honda fifth.
 Maro Engel's No. 88 Starworks Motorsport Oreca led the PC category with a 1-minute, 43.175 seconds time from Tom Kimber-Smith's No. 52 PR1 entry.
 Two crashes by Alex Popow and his teammate Renger van der Zande caused further stoppages to testing.
 Mike Rockenfeller's No. 3 Corvette led GTLM with a 1-minute, 45.256 seconds lap, ahead of Alessandro Pier Guidi's No. 68 Scuderia car, Westbrook's No. 67 Ford and Jan Magnussen's No. 4 Corvette.
 Mirko Bortolotti's No. 48 PMR Lamborghini led in GTD with Fabio Babini's No. 28 Konrad car second.
 An accident with the Konrad Lamborghini and Dion von Moltke caused further disruption to testing.

-The third and final day of testing held in cloudy and clear weather saw Daytona debutant Derani's ESM Ligier go fastest with a 1-minute, 39.438 seconds time with 15 minutes left.
-Derani demoted Negri's MSR Ligier, which was two-tenths of a second slower in second, and Tom Long put the No. 55 Mazda Lola third.
-Kirill Ladygin set the fourth-fastest lap in SMP Racing's No. 37 BR01, and Jonathan Bomarito's No. 55 Mazda was fifth.
+The third and final day of testing held in cloudy and clear weather saw Daytona debutant Derani's ESM Ligier-Honda go fastest with a 1-minute, 39.438 seconds time with 15 minutes left.
+Derani demoted Negri's MSR Ligier-Honda, which was two-tenths of a second slower in second, and Tom Long put the No. 70 Lola-Mazda third.
+Kirill Ladygin set the fourth-fastest lap in SMP Racing's No. 37 BR01-Nissan, and Jonathan Bomarito's No. 55 Lola-Mazda was fifth.
 Jack Hawksworth set the PC category's fastest lap for Starworks Motorsport's No. 8 team at 1 minute, 42.118 seconds, 0.340 seconds faster than his teammate Rosenqvist in second.
 Oliver Gavin's No. 4 Corvette recorded the day's quickest GTLM lap of 1 minute, 45.106 seconds.
 Dirk Müller caused damage to the front of the No. 66 Ford at turn five to stop testing again.
 The fastest GTD laps were set in the morning session by Leh Keen's No. 22 AJR Porsche and Damien Faulkner's No. 93 Riley Dodge.

 Balance of performance changes

 After testing, IMSA altered the balance of performance in all four categories in an attempt to achieve parity within them.
 The BR01, DeltaWing and Ligiers received ballast increases to affect their handling.
-The Rileys, Ligiers and Lolas had their turbocharger boost pressures lowered to reduce performances.
+The Riley-Fords, Ligier-Hondas and Lola-Mazdas had their turbocharger boost pressures lowered to reduce performances.
 The Corvette Daytona Prototypes had performance changes.
 The eight PC vehicles had the position of their rear wings adjusted to affect its aerodynamic efficiency.
-BMW.
-Ferrari, and Ford had their turbocharger boost pressures cut to lower top speeds.
+BMW, Ferrari, and Ford had their turbocharger boost pressures cut to lower top speeds.
 Porsche's and Corvette had fuel tank size increases of 6 l.
 The GTD, Aston Martin, Audi, Dodge and Ferrari all had 20 kg of weight deducted, as Lamborghini and BMW received ballast increases of the same amount.
 Porsche received a fuel capacity increase of 1 l.